giovanni-caiazzo/py-url-crawler/README.md

+This is a fork of [dsuc](https://github.com/r3dxpl0it/Damn-Small-URL-Crawler)
-## Damn Small URL Crawler
+## URL Crawler
-Minimal But Powerful Crawler for Extracting all The Internal/External/Fuzz-able Links from a website it can also crawl until 2 depth for each link given.
-This Script is Used for Penetration-Testing and During Ethical Hacking Engagements
+Python Crawler for Extracting Internal and External Links from a link.
+It can deep-crawl sites too.

 ### Usage
 ##### Instalation
 `git clone https://github.com/r3dxpl0it/Damn_Small_URL_Crawler && cd Damn_Small_URL_Crawler && pip install -r	requirements.txt`